Explanation of Names

 Disclaimer: Within our area, this species is not found outside of these restricted parts of WA and BC.
 Any large wasp found outside of these areas is almost certainly a different species entirely that is either native or already established.

 Individual wasps have been detected in the Pacific Northwest (nw WA & sw BC), though it is currently not known to be established there.
 It would only be considered established if and when there becomes evidence of a reproducing population over multiple years.
 The first report was a single nest was found on Vancouver Island, British Columbia, in 2019 but was quickly eradicated.
 A second nest was reported in Whatcom county, Washington in 2019.
 In 2020, a nest was found and eradicated in Whatcom county.
 In 2021, three nests in Whatcom county were eradicated.
+No nests of individuals were reported in 2022 per the Washington State Department of Agriculture (WSDA).

 Asian giant hornets typically build their nests underground, usually in abandoned rodent burrows, in forested areas.